tobiasbriones/blog/entrepreneurship/hn/sar/tax/sar-hn-_-income-tax-fiscal-year-2023-2024-05-07/index.md

 deductions work, there's still article #13 to complement deductions regarding natural persons.

+#### Deductions for Natural Persons

+Article #13 states acceptable deductions for natural persons.

+It gives you a fixed amount for educational and medical expenses.
+It currently consists of up to L.40,000.00 (~ USD 1,616).
+You don't need to have any documentation for these expenses.
+You always have that amount granted without justification or documentation, which is an exception to the rule seen in Article #11 above.
+If your medical expenses exceed that amount, you won't be able to deduce the extra.

+The above is complemented by setting a greater amount of up to L.80,000.00 for persons older than 65.

+You may deduct expenses as a professional as long as they're properly documented (recall what was said in Article #11).

+Other deductibles include particulars about farmers and certain donations.
+Donations may not exceed 10% of the net taxable income.

+Article #13 closes up the statements about deductions with those accepted for natural persons.
+Personal deductions such as medical and educational ones are an exception, not requiring documentation, and have a bound limit.
+We also have professional expenses if you provide professional services with proper documentation.

 {% include iframe.html title = "Income Tax Diploma"
 src = "static/my-income-tax-diploma.pdf"
 %}